 CRISTINA CIPOLLI JEWELLERY is a luxury demi-fine and fine jewellery brand, established in April 2018 in London.
-Featured in Cosmopolitan, Elle, Good Housekeeping, Grazia, Harper’s Bazaar, House of Coco, House of Solo, Infringe, Instore, L’Officiel, Mod, Moevir, Pap, Rival, Schön!, Tatler, Vanity Fair, Vogue, You Magazine, and more.
+Featured in Cosmopolitan, Elle, Glamour, Good Housekeeping, Grazia, Harper’s Bazaar, L’Officiel, Schön!, Tatler, Vanity Fair, British Vogue, You Magazine, to name a few.
 The brand practices sustainability using fair trade gemstones and materials and reducing waste in the daily business operations.

 Cristina Cipolli's creations, made of gold or sterling silver with precious stones, blend the magic of architecture with the world of jewellery, all the while incorporating inspirations from nature, art, tribal traditions and the adornments of ancient civilisations, made refined and sophisticated.
 These disparate influences are brought together in a design style that is both contemporary and minimal.
 By fusing technology and tradition, Cristina's intention is to blend the past and the future into a distinct version of the present.
 Her jewels, responsibly made by skilled international artisans, are bold and sensual, with organic or edgy simple shapes.
 Cristina’s use of colourful enamel recalls her Italian home country and India.